-Erythromelalgia usually develops 2 to 3 years before the disease that causes it is diagnosed.
+Erythromelalgia usually develops 2 to 3 years before another underlying disorder is diagnosed.

 Symptoms include burning pain in the feet or hands, which feel hot and appear red.
 Attacks are usually triggered by environmental temperatures of over 84° F (over about 29° C).
 Symptoms may remain mild for years or may progress and become completely incapacitating.